 My scholarly interests include the development of clinical reasoning skills in undergraduate medical students (I am a founder member of the UK Clinical Reasoning in Medical Education Group – CReME), TBL (obviously), and the impact of widening participation initiatives in medical education and higher education in general.

 Interest in TBL: I started to use TBL with first year medical students at Durham University in 2015, incorporating this into existing teaching in a range of curricular systems/strands.
 I am especially interested in whether TBL can help students develop as more independent learners and encourage them to take responsibility for their own personal/academic development, and the role that peer evaluation might play in student reflection on performance in other aspects of study.

-With colleagues (Dr Marina Sawdon, Dr Judith Donkin and Dr Thushari Hewapathirana) I have developed a range of RATs and application exercises for use in case-led and systems-based teaching of medical students and introduced TBL to the MBBS curriculum and Newcastle University.
+With colleagues (Dr Marina Sawdon, Dr Judith Donkin and Dr Thushari Hewapathirana) I developed a range of RATs and application exercises for use in case-led and systems-based teaching of medical students and introduced TBL to the MBBS curriculum and Newcastle University.